lfkeitel/asml-sim/README.md

 - `-in`: Path to the input code file.
 - `-out`: Path to the output file.
 If this is the text "stdout", output will be printed to standard output instead of a file.
-- `-nostate`: Don't print the machine state before every instruction execution.
-Use the combo `-out stdout -nostate` to only print the machine's printer to stdout.
+- `-state`: Print the machine state before every instruction execution.
 - `-printmem`: Print the initial memory state after loading the code.
 Not instructions are executed.
 - `-legacy`: Print the source code formatted for the original Java implementation.